 - Psychological difficulties.
 Even if children do not experience head trauma as a result of a car accident, they are still at risk of experiencing severe psychological problems caused by emotional challenges.
 These psychological difficulties can result in children requiring months or years of therapy.

-If your child was injured in a car accident, it is important to understand that an experienced accident attorney can help you pursue the compensation you deserve.
+If your child was injured in a car accident, it is important to understand that an accident attorney in Clare, MI can help you pursue the compensation you deserve.